THE NEW YORK STATE EDUCATION DEPARTMENT

 - Supervise and train Certified Physical Therapy Assistant.

-Eligible List Appointment: Candidates must be reachable on the Civil Service eligible list for Senior Physical Therapist.
+Eligible List Appointment: Candidates must be reachable on the Civil Service eligible list for this title.
 If you are on the Civil Service eligible list for this title, you may receive a canvass letter.
 You must complete and return it as instructed on the letter.
+To qualify for the eligible list, you must possess a license and current registration to practice Physical Therapy in New York State AND have one year of full-time post-licensure physical therapy experience.
+Information about the Senior Physical Therapist continuous recruitment examination can be found at https://www.cs.ny.gov/examannouncements/announcements/oc-cr/decentralize....

-70.1 Transfer to Senior Physical Therapist: Candidates must have one year of permanent competitive or 55 b/c service in a title SG-16 or above deemed eligible for transfer under Section 70.1 of the Civil Service Law.
+Section 70.1 Transfer: Candidates must have one year of permanent competitive or 55 b/c service in a title salary grade 16 or above deemed eligible for transfer under Section 70.1 of the Civil Service Law.
+Candidates must also possess a license and current registration to practice Physical Therapy in New York State AND have one year of full-time post-licensure physical therapy experience.
 For information regarding the transfer options of your current title, please visit the Civil Service Career Mobility Office Website.

-This will be a permanent appointment.
+This will be a contingent-permanent appointment.
 Promotions and transfers may change appointees’ negotiating unit.
 Applicants should be aware that changes in negotiating units may affect their salary, insurance, and other benefits.
-Verification of licensure and registration as a Physical Therapist will be required at the time of interview for all candidates.
-Candidates are required to possess a license and a registration as a Physical Therapist at the time of hire.
-Continued employment as a Senior Physical Therapist is dependent upon maintaining a license and registration as a Physical Therapist.
-Failure to maintain a license and registration as a Physical Therapist will result in removal from employment.
-Fingerprinting through the Federal Bureau of Investigation and the Division of Criminal Justice Services, a background check with the Office of Children and Family Services and clearance from the Justice Center Staff Exclusion List is required for employment.
-Fees associated with this process are at the applicant’s expense.
-The work schedule for this position includes hours of Monday through Friday, 7:30am – 3:30pm.
+Verification of licensure, registration, and experience as a Physical Therapist will be required at the time of interview for all candidates.
+Candidates are required to possess a license and current registration to practice Physical Therapy in New York State at the time of hire.
+Continued employment as a Senior Physical Therapist is dependent upon maintaining a license and current registration to practice Physical Therapy in New York State.
+Failure to maintain a license and current registration to practice Physical Therapy in New York State will result in removal from employment.
+Fingerprinting through the Federal Bureau of Investigation and the Department of Criminal Justice Services, a background check with the Office of Children and Family Services and clearance from the Justice Center Staff Exclusion List is required for employment.
+All fees associated with this process are at the applicant’s expense.
+The work schedule for this position includes hours of Monday through Friday, 7:30am to 3:30pm.

 * Leads to a maximum salary of $71,980 based on annual performance advances.

-Qualified candidates should send a resume and letter of interest by September 4, 2019 to email@example.com (email submissions are preferred).
-You must include the Box number (BAT-339/00160) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Qualified candidates should send a completed Application for NYS Examinations (https://www.cs.ny.gov/extdocs/pdf/nysapp.pdf), resume, and letter of interest by October 21, 2021 to email@example.com (email submissions are preferred).
+You must include the Box number (BAT-417/00160) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+In order to qualify for the position, when you have current or prior New York State employment, you may be contacted by NYSED Personnel for your social security number to confirm your State employment history.